 Winter Sportfishing Weekend

-Discovery Centre, 1215 Lower Water Street, Halifax, NS
+Discovery Centre, 1215 Lower Water Street, Halifax

 Museum of Natural History – Halifax